 We did the same to them mind you.

 During the day it was different.
 Loads of us complained of boredom, aye, boredom, can you believe it?
 Not one soul could be seen above the trench.
-Nothing to see in no man’s land in daylight hours.
+Nothing to see in no man’s land during daylight hours.
 We checked our guns, our equipment, and uniforms, we ate, we talked we looked forward to letters from home.
-We tried to ignore the flies, the mud, the noises and catch 40 winks, yearning for sweet dreams however short lived.
+We tried to ignore the flies, the mud, and the noises to catch forty winks, yearning for sweet dreams however short-lived.

 We are rotated from the front every week thank God.
-We spend no more than 6 days, sometimes only 4, in the fire trench, which, being our first line of resistance, is full on and the most dangerous.
+We spend no more than six days, sometimes only four, in the fire trench, which, being our first line of resistance, is full-on and the most dangerous.
 Behind that trench is the support trench, and behind that is the reserve trench.
-All three trenches are connected by communication trenches, criss-crossing so that we never need poke our heads above the parapet.
+All three trenches are connected by communication trenches, crisscrossing so that we never need to poke our heads above the parapet.
 The support trench is where the kitchens and dressing stations are.
-In the dressing station our wounds get cleaned and dressed, but they often get infected and suppurated.
+In the dressing station, our wounds get cleaned and dressed, but they often get infected and suppurated.
 Festering stinking wounds, dribbling with green pus.
 The flies love it, but if we are severely injured, we get taken to a casualty clearing station by ambulance.

 When our turn comes to go back behind the line, we are thankful to have survived another stint at the front.
 Knowing that back there, we can sleep, have a wash, get clean clothes, and sleep a bit more, it is like paradise compared to the front.

-We are usually knee deep in mud, deeper than our knees in places if there were no duck boards.
+We are usually knee-deep in mud, deeper than our knees in places if there were no duckboards.
 The sludge beneath our feet is a curious thick blend of yellowish chalky clay, rat excrement, dirt, and God only knows what else.
-I hate that mud almost as much as the rats seemed to revel in it as they dart about in it, their bellies fat from feasting on human flesh.
+I hate that mud as much as the rats seemed to revel in it as they dart about in it, their bellies fat from feasting on human flesh.
 There are flies everywhere, did I mention that? swarms of them, as well as fleas and lice.

 It is grand getting letters and parcels from home.
 Socks, scarves, chocolate, jam, cakes, and other goodies.
 When we are billeted, we can go to the estaminets which are all over the place, they are like cafes set up in the local people’s front rooms where we can buy local food if there is any or a dram for a halfpenny, have a laugh and try to forget where we are and who we are missing.